 Individuals who suffer one or more of these injuries or illnesses while they are on the job, and while they are within the scope of their employment, might be eligible for workers’ compensation benefits in the State of California.

-A knowledgeable California workers’ compensation attorney near you could assist with determining your eligibility for various benefits.
+A knowledgeable Garden Grove workers’ compensation attorney near you could assist with determining your eligibility for various benefits.
 If you are eligible, he or she will be able to calculate the amount of benefits to which you may be entitled.

 Types of Workers’ Compensation Benefits for Which You May be Eligible